rust84/iv18-clock/README.md

 Click flash and 🙏

+### Connecting to WiFI

+A WiFi server is created by default and can be configured at first boot by connecting to the server SSID.

+Search for the default SSID using a phone or device and connect to 192.168.4.1 to access the configuration web page.

+Select the "CONFIGURE WIFI" tab then click on your wifi SSID and add the password then hit save.

 ### Credits and thanks

 All credits go to [aeropic](https://www.thingiverse.com/aeropic/designs) for his original design and code which you can find on [Thingiverse](https://www.thingiverse.com/thing:3417955).